wiredviews/xperience-page-builder-utilities/README.md

    }
    ```

-1. You can now use the `IPageBuilderContext` from `XperienceCommunity.PageBuilderUtilities` as a constructor dependency anywhere in your application to more easily determine the state of the current request:
+1. You can now use the `IPageBuilderContext` interface (available in the `XperienceCommunity.PageBuilderUtilities` namespace) as a constructor dependency anywhere in your application to more easily determine the state of the current request:

     ```csharp
     public class ProductsController